biosopher/watson-ipa-web-nodejs/README.md

 #### License
 This sample code is licensed under Apache 2.0.
 Full license text is available in [LICENSE](https://github.com/watson-developer-cloud/natural-language-classifier-nodejs/blob/master/LICENSE).
 This sample uses [jquery](https://jquery.com/) which is MIT license.

+#### Disclaimer
+The techniques and code shared are my own and don't necessarily represent IBM's position, strategies or opinions.
+Anyone is free to use, copy, distribute, modify or sell the source code and other materials shown in this video and it is provided "as is" without warranties.
+I am not responsible for any harm or damage caused to your computer, software or anything else caused by this material.